adel-mamin/amast/lib/hsm/README.rst

 Assume that the state C shown above is active and an event is sent to the state machine.
 State C will be the first state to receive this event.
-If it chooses to pass then the event will be sent to state B, its direct parent.
+If it chooses to pass then, the event will be sent to state B, its direct parent.
 If state B also chooses to pass then the event will finally be sent to state
 A. If A chooses to pass then event is consumed by **hsm_top()**.